Manvir Singh (footballer, born 1995)

-Manvir Singh (born 6 November 1995) is an Indian professional footballer who plays as a forward for Indian Super League club ATK Mohun Bagan and the India national team.
+Manvir Singh (born 6 November 1995) is an Indian professional footballer who plays as a winger for Indian Super League club Mohun Bagan SG and the India national team.

+Early life

+Manvir was born in Duhre (Duhra) village of Sangrur district of Punjab to his father Kuldip Singh.
+He has one sibling, a brother named Harkamal Singh.
+Manvir was inspired by his footballer father to take up football.
+His father used to play in Punjab for JCT FC and represented Punjab in Santosh Trophy.

 Club career

 Youth career and early career: 2015–17

 Manvir did his youth career in the Minerva Academy FC (current Punjab FC).
 He signed his first professional contract with the senior team of Minerva Academy and represented them in the 2015–16 I-League 2nd Division.
 After his one year tenure with Minerva, Manvir signed for Mohammedan SC for the 2016–17 I-League 2nd Division.
 He left Mohammedan SC and played his rest of the 2016–17 season with Southern Samity.
 While playing for Southern Samity, Manvir got his national call-up for the India U23 team to take part in the 2018 AFC U-23 Championship qualifiers.
-On 26 March 2017, Manvir scored the winning goal in the 2017 Santosh Trophy Final for West Bengal against Goa, which resulted in their 0–1 victory in the final.
+On 26 March 2017, Manvir scored the winning goal in the 2017 Santosh Trophy final for West Bengal against Goa, which resulted in their 0–1 victory in the final.